cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1. Getting started
 ---------------------------------------------
 Please follow the steps below in order to deploy tests in a cloud provider:
+Refer to section X to use the Docker image we provide to avoid dealing with required packages and dependencies.

 1.1 Install Terraform
 ==========================